 Both of these books have major plotlines concerned with life after high school, college and university admissions, and finding the best path for yourself.
 In Just Visiting, Reagan and Vic planned to go to college together, but they found that what they wanted was actually quite different.
 In Radio Silence, most of the main characters felt major pressure to go to top-rated universities, but several in fact really didn’t want to be there.

 Both stories ended up exploring “non-traditional” choices.
-Despite the two narrators initially deriding it, Just Visiting ended up being supportive of community colleges.
+Despite the two narrators initially deriding it, Just Visiting was supportive of community colleges.
 It affirmed gap years and specialized schools.
 Radio Silence showed paths not involving continued education after secondary school and options like art school.

-Students interested in art of some kind are an overlap between the two books, but the level of portrayal of what that meant for after high school was different.
+Both books had students interested in art of some kind, but the level of portrayal of what that meant for after high school was different.
 In Radio Silence, some of the characters talked about art school, but we didn’t see anyone applying, just based on the timeline and story line of the book.
 We did get to see Vic working on her portfolio for art programs and/or schools in Just Visiting.
 In both books, though, the passion of the students for art did come through, and I think both portrayals are authentic.

 I want to go back to the family point.
 I really appreciated seeing different kinds of families and interaction with families here.
-Like I said, Reagan’s family wasn’t supportive of her at all (and her mother even suggested that she should just want to stay home and be supported by her husband).
+Like I said, Reagan’s family wasn’t supportive of her at all (and her mother even suggested that she should want to stay home and be supported by her husband).
 This was in great contrast to Vic’s family members, who actively helped her achieve her goals.
-In Radio Silence, one character’s family didn’t understand why he wanted to go to university and studio science; they’d understand him better if he went into the family business.
+In Radio Silence, one character’s family didn’t understand why he wanted to go to university and study science; they’d understand him better if he went into the family business.
 Another character’s mother was focused on academics as the sole measure of success.
 The narrator’s mother was much more chilled out about school and really cared about her daughter’s life.
-It’s a mix of different family situations, but I liked that in both cases we saw healthy and unhealthy family situations.
+In both cases, we as readers see healthy and unhealthy family situations.

-I recommend both books*, and reading them back to back was pretty cool for thinking.
+I recommend both books*, and reading them back to back was pretty cool for thinking about these themes.

-*If you’re aro-spec or ace-spec, know that I (demi and questioning aro-spec) had very mixed feelings about the demisexual rep in this book and think that rep is at least a little problematic from an aro perspective.
+*If you’re aro-spec or ace-spec, know that I (demisexual and grayro) had very mixed feelings about the demisexual rep in Radio Silence and think that rep is at least a little problematic from an aro perspective.